Gap of Dunloe: Geography

 The Gap of Dunloe was formed 25,000 years ago during Ireland's last ice age as a result of a "glacial breach" where a glacier in the Black Valley, part of the Templenoe Icecap, estimated to be over 500 metres deep, broke through the Head of the Gap and moved northwards carving out a U-shaped valley.

 The pass runs north–south between the Old Red Sandstone mountain ranges of the MacGillycuddy's Reeks (to the west) and the Purple Mountain Group (to the east).
 The north–south road through The Gap as the area is also known, goes from Kate Kearney's Cottage in the north, to the highest point at the Head of the Gap at 241 m, and down to Lord Brandon's Cottage in the Black Valley in the south.
 The road from Kate Kearney's Cottage to Lord Brandon's Cottage is 11 km in length, with 200 m in total elevation change.

-Within The Gap are five lakes (from north to south): Coosaun Lough, Black Lake, Cushnavally Lake, Auger Lake, and Black Lough.
+Within The Gap are five lakes (from north to south): Coosaun Lough, Loch Dubh ("Black Lake"), Cushnavally Lake, Auger Lake, and Black Lough.
 The lakes are connected by the River Loe.
 Between the first two, Coosaun Lough and Black Lake is the Wishing Bridge on which it is said that wishes made while upon it are destined to come true.
 The stone bridge at the northern end of Augher Lake and the stone bridge at the northern end of Black Lough are also lookout points.